cockroachdb/docs/v1.1/stop-a-node.md

 Flag | Description
 -----|------------
 `--certs-dir` | The path to the [certificate directory](create-security-certificates.html).
 The directory must contain valid certificates if running in secure mode.<br><br>**Env Variable:** `COCKROACH_CERTS_DIR`<br>**Default:** `${HOME}/.cockroach-certs/`
 `--decommission` | If specified, the node will be permanently removed instead of temporarily stopped.
-See [Remove a Node](remove-a-node.html) for more details.
+See [Remove Nodes](remove-nodes.html) for more details.
 `--host` | The server host to connect to.
 This can be the address of any node in the cluster. <br><br>**Env Variable:** `COCKROACH_HOST`<br>**Default:**`localhost`
 `--insecure` | Run in insecure mode.
 If this flag is not set, the `--certs-dir` flag must point to valid certificates.<br><br>**Env Variable:** `COCKROACH_INSECURE`<br>**Default:** `false`
 `--port` | The server port to connect to. <br><br>**Env Variable:** `COCKROACH_PORT`<br>**Default:** `26257`